SwapnilB31/BookMyVaccine/README.md

 2. You will see a prompt that asks you to 'Allow Installation from Unknown Sources'
 3. Toggle the 'Allow From Unknown Sources' switch
 4. Return to the previous screen to complete installation
+5. You may also get a popup from 'Play Protect' that says 'Blocked by Play Protect'.
+In that case press 'Install Anyway' to complete the installation.

 # About